datalad-handbook/book/docs/basics/101-118-sharelocal3.rst

    :workdir: dl-101/mock_user/DataLad-101
    :emphasize-lines: 4

-   # lets view the history
+   # let's view the history
    $ git log --oneline

 Ah, there it is, the second most recent commit.